axodevelopment/EAP7-Upgrade/tutorials/migration.md

 - JDK: illegal reflective access, removed/encapsulated JDK APIs, JAXB/CORBA removal
 - 3rd-party libs: upgrade matrix (log4j → log4j2, RestAssured, Jackson, etc.)

+Ultimate I want to keep a record of the playbooks both as an audit but also as a sanity check.
+Ideally before / after snipets, allowed verions, list of openrewrite recipes etc.

+### Project and or Tech Debt Management

+We should ask ourselves how will these migrations be classified and organized?
+Through Jira?
+Through Tech Debt?

+We need to map our Taxonomy and MTA results into this format

+Mapping MTA severities to Jira(any tool is fine):

+- Mandatory → Jira Bug (Priority = High).
+CI must fail on these in “EAP8/Java21 mode”.
+- Optional → Jira Task (Priority = Medium).
+Group by category.
+- Informational → Jira Sub-task or backlog comment.

+Do we need to Auto-create tickets?

+- A small script ingests MTA JSON → creates/updates Jira issues (idempotent).
+- Attach the MTA HTML report to the Epic.

+###